 (b) The System shall establish centers equipped and staffed to provide a balanced program of remedial treatment, vocational assessment and preparation designed to meet the individual needs of each handicapped employee to restore him to suitable employment, including assistance as may be within its resources to help each rehabilitee to develop his mental, vocational or social potential.
-(A, Art.
-190)
+(Art.190-a)

+CHAPTER VI

-CHAPTER VI DISABILITY BENEFITS
+DISABILITY BENEFITS

-ARTICLE 192. - Temporary total disability. - (a) Under such regulations as the Commission may approve, any employee under this Title who sustains an injury or contracts sickness resulting in temporary total disability shall, for each day of such disability ?r fraction thereof, be paid by the System an income benefit equivalent to ninety (90)' percent of his average daily salary credit, subject to the following conditions: the daily income benefit shall not be less than one hundred (P100.00) Pesos nor more than three hundred (P300.00) Pesos, nor paid for a continuous period longer than two hundred forty days, except as otherwise provided for in the Rules, and the System shall be notified of the injury or sickness.
+ARTICLE 192. - Temporary total disability. - (a) Under such regulations as the Commission may approve, any employee under this Title who sustains an injury or contracts sickness resulting in temporary total disability shall, for each day of such disability or fraction thereof, be paid by the System an income benefit equivalent to ninety (90) percent of his average daily salary credit, subject to the following conditions: the daily income benefit shall not be less than one hundred (\$\mathbb{P}\$100.00) Pesos nor more than three hundred (\$\mathbb{P}\$300.00) Pesos, nor paid for a continuous period longer than two hundred forty days, except as otherwise provided for in the Rules, and the System shall be notified of the injury or sickness.

 (b) the payment of such income benefit shall be in accordance with the regulations of the Commission.
-(A, Art.191)
+(Art.191-a)

 ARTICLE 193.
-Permanent Total Disability. - (a) Under such rules as the Commission may approve, any employee under this Title who contracts sickness or sustains an injury resulting in his permanent total disability shall be paid by the System a lump sum amount equivalent to the monthly income benefit times sixty (60) but in no case less than sixty thousand pesos (P60,000.00) nor more than two hundred forty thousand pesos (P240,000.00), over and above whatever lump sum or pension benefits he may have received under other applicable social security programs
+Permanent Total Disability. - (a) Under such rules as the Commission may approve, any employee under this Title who contracts sickness or sustains an injury resulting in his permanent total disability shall be paid by the System a lump sum amount equivalent to the monthly income benefit times sixty (60) but in no case less than sixty thousand pesos (\$\perp\$60,000.00) nor more than two hundred forty thousand pesos (\$\perp\$240,000.00), over and above whatever lump sum or pension benefits he may have received under other applicable social security programs